DerrickXuNu/v2x-vit/README.md

 cat train.zip.parta* > train.zip
 unzip train.zip
 ```
+If you have good internet, you can also directly download the whole zip file, e.g. train.zip
 ### Structure
 After downloading is finished, please make the file structured as following: